The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 Examples are shown below.

-The KMW Mungo is actually based on the Hako Multicar 30 municipal maintenance vehicle.
-The ESK variant has a maximum weight of 5.9 tonnes and can carry 10 personnel and their equipment a total distance of 500km with a top speed of 90kph.
-Designed for carrying cargo, the Multi-Purpose Vehicle has a payload of 1.5 tonnes and uses a skip loader rather than a hooklift in order to reduce height.
+The KMW Mungo is based on the Hako Multicar 30 municipal maintenance vehicle.
+The ESK variant has a maximum weight of 5.9 tonnes and can carry 10 personnel and their equipment a total distance of 500 km with a top speed of 90kph.
+Designed for carrying cargo, the Multi-Purpose Vehicle has a payload of 1.5 tonnes and uses a skip loader rather than a hook lift to reduce height.
 It would need a crew cab fitting, and this removes any ability to offload a pallet of ammunition, but ammunition carriers could be easily fitted to the space remaining.

-The Iveco Daily 4×4 has a very large user base and has been widely adopted for the defence and utility sectors.
+The Iveco Daily 4×4 has a considerable user base and has been widely adopted for the defence and utility sectors.

 The Iveco MUV (Daily) has been further modified by DM Vehicles in the Netherlands for the Korps Mariniers.

-Auchleitner (Austria) sell a couple of similar vehicles, the Mantra and Carrier, shown below.
+Auchleitner (Austria) sells a couple of similar vehicles, the Mantra, and Carrier, shown below.

 4 additional seats and 15–20 rounds of ammunition seem eminently feasible with these examples, and they would still retain the transportability of the Pinzgauer, although not perhaps the off-road performance.